sharetribe/flex-docs/src/docs/concepts-integrations/integrations/index.md

 Due to its powerful nature, the Integration API should **only ever be used from a secure context**, such as your client application server or a separate backend application.
-Here, too, the FTW server is an excellent place to build your Integration API logic without revealing sensitive information to the public web in your browser client code.
+Here, too, the template server is an excellent place to build your Integration API logic without revealing sensitive information to the public web in your browser client code.